katiescruggs/movie-tracker-frontend/README.md

 This was our first time implementing React Router, our first time using Redux, and our first time posting information to a backend database!
 We learned so much on this project!

-Technologies learned: React, Router, Redux, communicating with backend API (get and post requests), JavaScript, SCSS
+Technologies used: React, Router, Redux, communicating with backend API (get and post requests), JavaScript, SCSS